toph420/netlifygarden/src/site/notes/Atlas/👨🏻‍🌾 Greenhouse.md

 >status:: #📝/🌱

 # 👨🏻‍🌾 The Greenhouse
-> A place for all of my budding notes.
+> A place for all of my budding notes and stuff

 > [!example]- 🌞 Incubator
 > Give these babies some love